cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Specialisation and Services

-At the heart of Shinsei Genomics are its gene therapies, offering solutions that extend lifespan, improve quality of life and cure a wide range of genetic conditions.
-Beyond therapy, the company is at the forefront of bio-enhancement, offering embryonic and adult genetic modifications that enhance physical, cognitive and aesthetic traits for horrendous amounts of money.
+At the heart of Shinsei Genomics are its gene therapies, offering solutions that extend lifespan, improve quality of life, and cure a wide range of genetic conditions.
+Beyond therapy, the company is at the forefront of bio-enhancement, offering embryonic and adult genetic modifications that enhance physical, cognitive, and aesthetic traits for horrendous amounts of money.
 However, its secretive projects involve the development of exotic traits and abilities, a testament to its ambition and scientific prowess.